guokr/stan-cn-ner/README.md

 License
 --------

-GPLv2, just as Stanford CoreNLP package
+GPLv2, just same as the license of Stanford CoreNLP package